-Procol Harum: The Ghosts of a Whiter Shade of Pale - Henry Scott-Irvine
+Procol Harum: The Ghosts of a Whiter Shade of Pale by Henry Scott-Irvine

 My rating: 4 of 5 stars